Bharu-A/Portfolio/README.md

+PORTFOLIO

 npm run install # to install all dependencies

-npm run dev
+npm run dev # to run
-# Portfolio